-CA125 is a protein that both men and women have in their blood.
+CA125 is a protein that both women and men have in their blood.
 The normal level of this is 35 units per millilitre (U/mL), or lower.

 A CA125 blood test is used to check the level of the protein in the blood.
-It can be carried out at a local doctor’s surgery if they have the facilities, or the patient will be referred to their local hospital the same way they would for any other blood test.
+It can either be carried out at a local doctor’s surgery, or the patient will be referred to their local hospital the same way they would for any other blood test.

 When might a CA125 blood test be necessary?

 A CA125 blood test should be requested if a doctor suspects a patient's symptoms could be caused by ovarian cancer.
 A referral for this blood test should be made if a woman is presenting with any of the four main symptoms of ovarian cancer:

 - Persistent stomach pain

 - Needing to wee more frequently or urgently

 - Difficulty eating or feeling full more quickly

 A referral for a CA125 blood test on presentation of these symptoms is particularly important if they are persistent, frequent and out of the ordinary with no other obvious explanation.
 A doctor would usually refer for a CA125 blood test following a physical abdominal or internal vaginal examination.